Finding potential clients in Germany - It's a jungle out there!

 To hone in on the many freelancers and 'digital nomads' in the current job climate internationally, a fair of share search engines and job boards have been targeted at this market which has grown exponentially.
 Let's not forget: you can work from literally 'anywhere' now, so start thinking differently.
 Upwork.com , Freelance.com and Guru.com have wide international networks of clients.
 Clients looking specifically for freelancers and vice versa.
 Sometimes, a one-off agreement for work could very well turn into an-going and consistent workload, if the client finds your work impressive.
 Nearly all of the websites have secure and reliable means of ensuring you are paid for any jobs completed and strict criteria checks ensure that clients are legitimate, for the most part.

-The only drawback is that it's incredibly competitive, on many levels.
+The only drawback with many networks is that it's incredibly competitive, on many levels.
 Firstly, be sure to setup alerts so that you can respond to advertisements as soon as they are posted.
 From my experience, it is 'first in, best dressed' and responding to an advertisement after a mere few hours after it was posted is futile, and the job will have already been accepted by somebody else.
 A lot of these clients are on strict deadlines and are usually quite urgent to have these tasks delegated.
 Second thing to be mindful of is your hourly rate - you can be certain that there is somebody out there with just as much experience, if not more, offering to do the job for a lot less.
 In some countries, an hourly rate that you would probably scoff at is a small fortune in their economy: and this is capitalism after all!

 As much as you would been tempted, in desperation, to amend you hourly rate, really think it through.
 They might have been worth that much, but are you?
 Believe in your own self worth and be patient: the work will come through soon enough.